darthrootbeer/imp-awards-scraper/PROJECT_STATUS.md

---year YYYY          # Process all posters from specific year --genre NAME         # Filter by genre (multiple allowed for AND logic) --pages N            # Process N recent archive pages
+--year YYYY          # Process all posters from specific year --genre NAME         # Filter by genre (multiple allowed for AND logic) --pages N            # Process N recent archive pages --movie PATH_OR_URL  # Download every poster variant for a specific movie --email-digest       # Send email digest of posters since the last digest --digest-pages N     # Limit how many latest pages the digest scans (default: 5) --digest-test        # Prefix digest email subjects with [TEST] --startfresh         # Clear downloads folder and disable duplicate detection for this run
 ```

 ## Tested & Verified